FinlightApp/public_website/src/pages/index.md

   title: Key Benefits
   paragraph: "We are the first truly one-touch platform to launch, raise and
     manage VC funds globally without any structuring, compliance or operational hurdles.
-This way, we provide the entire VC investing ecosystem with 3 key benefits by connecting them all through one sigle, secure platform:"
+To do so, we provide the entire VC investing ecosystem with 3 key benefits by connecting them all through one single and secure platform:"
   cards:
     - image:
         src: /img/solutionfive.png